Lillian Weber had no plans of retiring.

-Lillian Weber has no plans of retiring anytime soon.
-Matter of fact, by May 6, 2015, when she’ll celebrate her 100th birthday, Lillian Weber hopes to have sewn and donated her 1,000th handmade dress for young girls in Africa.
+Matter of fact, by May 6th of 2015, by the time family and friends celebrated her 100th birthday, Lillian Weber had sewn and donated her 1,000th handmade dress for young girls in Africa.

-Each dress takes four hours for Lillian to complete from start to finish, and it’s been her daily hobby for the past three years.
-To date, that has amounted to a whopping 855 dresses!
+Each dress took Lillian four hours to complete from start to finish, and was her daily hobby for three years.

-Along with investing in her family, Weber said the dresses are now part of her life’s mission.
+Along with investing in her family, Weber said the dresses were a big part of her life’s mission.
 “I think that’s very important to have something different for these little girls,” she says.
 “I imagine four or five of them standing in a row, and they got a little dress on and they’re all different.”

 “I feel the good Lord has given me this to do.” ~Lillian Weber

-Lillian’s daughters help by cutting out the fabric, and Lillian takes it the rest of the way.
-“She can thread a needle at 99; I can’t thread a needle and I’m not near that old,” said Linda Purcell, one of Weber’s daughters.
-“She makes the dresses because it helps her stay busy and staying busy keeps her out of a nursing home.
-She says she has no intention of slowing down or retiring.”
+Lillian’s daughters helped cut out the fabric, and Lillian took it the rest of the way.
+“She could thread a needle at 99; I can’t thread a needle and I’m not near that old,” said Linda Purcell, one of Weber’s daughters.
+“She made the dresses because it helped her stay busy and staying busy kept her out of a nursing home.”

 “If I’m still able to do it, I’ll continue all the way through because I know I’m making little girls happy.
 And that is very, very important to me.”